NHSDigital/ndr_import-helpers/README.md

 ## Usage

-Below is an example that extracts data from a PDF and transforms it into to a collection of records defined by their "klasses" and "fields":
+Below is an example that extracts data from a PDF:

 ```ruby
 # TODO: New example to go here
 ```

 See `test/readme_test.rb` for a more complete working example.

-More information on the workings of the mapper are available in the [wiki](https://github.com/NHSDigital/ndr_import-helpers/wiki).

 ## Development